-Annual investment in oil and gas exploration and development consists of industry investment in geophysical and geological surveys, exploratory and production wells, pipelines and processing plants.
+Annual investment in oil and gas exploration and development consists of industry investment in oil and gas rights sales, geophysical and geological surveys, exploratory and production wells, pipelines and processing plants.
 Used domestically for heating and cooking purposes, natural gas also has a wide range of commercial and industrial uses.
 In addition, oil and gas activities provide family supporting jobs for British Columbians, build provincial infrastructure, and provide significant revenue to the Province which supports the provision of social programs such as education and health care.